JosVermoesen/blockchain-lottery/ng-lottery/README.md

 - `ng update @angular/core@17 @angular/cli@17`
 - `ng update @angular/core@18 @angular/cli@18`

+This project is through updates of course totally different then when started on a fresh new Angular 18 installing template!
 Every update has his challenges!

 ## update from older Angular versions to the latest